ARBORproject/arborproject.github.io/CONTRIBUTING.md

 ### Completed

 A project is considered completed when experiments are done, the data is analyzed, and the results are written up in a report or publication.
 If a project ends with a paper or blog; the owners should prominently note that the project has been completed and add the label **Status: Done**.
-We ask that onwers consider mentioning the ARBOR Project in reports and publications.
+We ask that owners consider mentioning the ARBOR Project in reports and publications.
 (As a bonus: suggest future work building on the results, to seed new projects!)

 ## Authorship and credit